UrsaDK/JSONav/README.md

  - install the extension via the extension builder:
    *Safari Menu > Develop > Show Extension Builder > + > Add Extension...*

+### Unit Tests

-In order to test the extension you need to configure Safari to allow automation.
+In order to run extension's unit tests you need to configure Safari to allow automation.
 As a feature intended for developers, Safari’s WebDriver support is turned off by default.
 To turn on WebDriver support, do the following:

   - Enable Developers Menu in *Safari > Preferences > Advanced*
   - Enable Remote Automation in the Develop menu by toggling *Develop > Allow Remote Automation* in the menu bar.